 Put the beans in a large bowl and add enough stock to cover by about 1 inch.
 Cover and refrigerate for 24 hours.
 (Water is not recommended for soaking the beans as it adds nothing to the flavor and does not soften the beans quite as well as stock does.)

-Add 1 tablespoon vegetable oil to a large saute pan over medium heat.
+Add 1 tablespoon of the vegetable oil to a large saute pan over medium heat.
 Add the onions and cook until translucent, 2 to 3 minutes.
-Then add the celery and bell peppers and cook until softened, slightly brown and giving off a pleasant aroma, about 3 minutes.
-Then add the seasoning meats and chopped garlic and cook until browned, 4 to 5 minutes.
+Then add the celery and bell peppers, and cook until softened, slightly brown and giving off a pleasant aroma, about 3 minutes.
+Then add the seasoning meats and chopped garlic, and cook until browned, 4 to 5 minutes.
 Divide in half and reserve.

 Heat the remaining 1 tablespoon vegetable oil in a small saute pan over medium heat.
 Add the andouille sausage and cook until brown on both sides, about 1 minute per side.

 Bring 3 cups water to a boil in a small stockpot.
 Add the rice, bring it back to a boil and cook for 3 minutes.
 Cover the stockpot, remove from the heat and let steam for 15 minutes.
 Remove the lid and transfer the rice to a small baking sheet to cool slightly.

 Reheat the remaining seasoning meat mixture.
 Divide the seasoning meat mixture, beans and andouille sausage among bowls, top with a scoop of rice, and sprinkle with the green onions and parsley.
 Serve with hot sauce and mustard.

 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.

 Recipe courtesy of The Little Jewel of New Orleans, Los Angeles, CA